timm/tested/docs/onFishr.md

   [(ISO/IEC/IEEE
   2015)](https://www.iso.org/standard/63711.html).

-We also know that this kind of testing often goes awry.
+Further to the last point, why do we say We also know that this kind of testing often goes awry. stakeholders want to complete their testing   in a parsimonious manner since they can get back to everything else that needs their attention.
+Hence we must not demand outputs for _every_ possible input, just some of the inputs.|

 Stackholder testing:
 - Knowledge elicitation techniques like